getkub/ansible_docker_splunk/Tutorial.md

 ### Operation
 ####  >> Pre-requisite
 - Software Stack => Docker, Docker-compose, Python, Ansible, Linux or MacOs
-- Permissions => Root Permissions or equivalent (become in Ansible, to port forward etc)
+- Permissions => Root Permissions or equivalent (become in Ansible, to port forward etc, Ability to add your user to docker)
 - Load the relevant Splunk and Universal Forwarder docker image into your docker (`docker pull splunk/splunk` ; `docker pull splunk/universalforwarder` )
 - Ensure that images are tagged latest  (eg: splunk/splunk:latest)
 - Ensure ansible (v2.3+) and ansible-playbook (v2.3+) are installed